zamm-dev/dev-notes/zamm-notes/layout.md

 ## Off-white background

 We find that the pure white background provides no contrast between the background and the title bar on the Mac and on Windows.
-We edit `src-svelte/src/routes/styles.css`:
+We edit `src-svelte/src/routes/styles.css` to provide a new [offwhite](https://create.vista.com/colors/color-names/off-white/) color:

 ```css
   ...